 In order to pass this part, you have to get an overall score of at least 80%.

-Note: while doing Yukon (Appen) and Internet Assessor (Lionbridge) exam part 3, keep in mind that all links have to be opened on your phone because Google analyses web pages from the point of view of mobile users.
-If you do not have a smartphone, you may use any android emulator for this purpose, in some cases it is even more convenient than using a smartphone for opening links.
+Note: while doing Yukon (Appen) and Internet Assessor (Lionbridge) exam part 3, keep in mind that all links have to be opened on your phone because of Google analyses web pages from the point of view of mobile users.
+If you do not have a smartphone, you may use any android emulator for this purpose, in some cases, it is even more convenient than using a smartphone for opening links.
 In order to open the link on your mobile phone, click the link on the result block on your desktop and then go to www.raterhub.com/url on your mobile browser (Google Chrome) to visit the link.
 You must be logged in your Gmail account in order to have access to raterhub platform on your phone.
 The same rule works if you use an android emulator.

-Note: Some candidates when accessing the link (www.raterhub.com/url ), got informed that Gmail account was unauthorized to visit the link.
+Note: Some candidates when accessing the link (www.raterhub.com/url ), got informed that the Gmail account was unauthorized to visit the link.
 The most likely reason for this error is the fact of being logged on multiple Gmail accounts on a device.
 The solution for this problem is to go to android setting -> users & accounts -> add project associated Gmail account, then restart your device.
 This setting should fix the issue.

-Lionbridge Internet Assessor and Appen Yukon project exam part 3 (Needs Met) expert tips and recommendations
+Lionbridge Internet Assessor and Appen Yukon project exam part 3 (Needs Met) tips and recommendations

 Additionally, I would like to give general tips on how to proceed with Yukon (Appen) and Internet Assessor (Lionbridge) exam part 3: